spgarbet/tangram/README.md

 # A Grammar of Tables 'tangram'

 <img src="https://upload.wikimedia.org/wikipedia/commons/c/cb/Tangram_set_00.jpg" width="100px"/>

-Quick show me some really impressive results in Rmarkdown!
-See [example.html](http://htmlpreview.github.io/?https://github.com/spgarbet/tg/blob/master/vignettes/example.html)
+*Quick* show me some really impressive results in Rmarkdown!
+See [example.html](http://htmlpreview.github.io/?https://github.com/spgarbet/tg/blob/master/vignettes/example.html) or see the equivalent in LaTeX [example.html](https://github.com/spgarbet/tg/blob/master/vignettes/example.pdf)

-Also, I'm in a major refactor to make style overrides easier for the end user and making rendering automatic and context aware.
-You can compare and contrast the calls here: [Upcoming Refactored v0.5 example.html](http://htmlpreview.github.io/?https://github.com/spgarbet/tg/blob/knitr/vignettes/example.html).
-This update will break some existing code.
-I'm working to make it as backward compatible as possible.
+## NOTICE: Major Refactor

+Just a quick note that this release is a major refactor that makes the tangram call context aware when used with Rmarkdown.
+Calls to rendering for html or latex are no longer required (but could still be used).
+Also, each cell's rendering now has a dispatch table in the transform so one can easily override how numbers are formated.
+This release will be pushed to CRAN when I finished testing the entire LaTeX UNICODE support.

 ## Quick Overview